-All gas piping must comply with local codes and ordinances or with the National Fuel Gas Code (ANSI Z223.1/ NFPA-54).
-Copper and brass tubing and fittings (except tin lined copper tubing) should not be used.
+All gas piping must comply with local codes and ordinances or with the National Fuel Gas Code (ANSI Z223.1/ NFPA-54) or the Natural Gas and Propane Installation Code (CAN/CSA B149.1) whichever applies.
+Copper and brass tubing and fittings (except tin lined copper tubing) shall not be used.

-- · Avoid water heater damage. - · Install thermal expansion tank if necessary. - · Do not apply heat to cold water inlet. - Contact qualified installer or service agency.
+- Avoid water heater damage. - Install thermal expansion tank if necessary. - Do not apply heat to cold water inlet. - · Contact qualified installer or service agency.